exceptionless/Website/content/news/2015/2015-07-14-foundatio-pluggable-blocks-building-distributed-apps.md

 ### Caching

-Foundatio provides four cache implementations, all derived from the <a href="https://github.com/exceptionless/Foundatio/blob/master/src/Core/Caching/ICacheClient.cs" target="_blank"><code>ICacheClient</code> interface</a>, that save you expensive operations when creating or getting data by allowing you to store and access the data super fast.
+Foundatio provides four cache implementations, all derived from the <a href="https://github.com/exceptionless/Foundatio/blob/master/src/Core/Caching/ICacheClient.cs" target="_blank">`ICacheClient` interface</a>, that save you expensive operations when creating or getting data by allowing you to store and access the data super fast.

 These implementations include <a href="https://github.com/exceptionless/Foundatio/blob/master/src/Core/Caching/InMemoryCacheClient.cs" target="_blank">InMemoryCacheClient</a>, <a href="https://github.com/exceptionless/Foundatio/blob/master/src/Core/Caching/HybridCacheClient.cs" target="_blank">HybridCacheClient</a>, <a href="https://github.com/exceptionless/Foundatio/blob/master/src/Redis/Cache/RedisCacheClient.cs" target="_blank">RedisCacheClient</a>, and <a href="https://github.com/exceptionless/Foundatio/blob/master/src/Redis/Cache/RedisHybridCacheClient.cs" target="_blank">RedisHybridCacheClient</a>.
 Learn more about each in the <a href="https://github.com/exceptionless/Foundatio#caching" target="_blank">Foundatio Readme Caching section</a>.